ES-TUDelft/affectbutton-qualtrics/README.md

    <img src="pics/qselectjs.png" width="500px" />
   </div>

-   * Copy/Paste the contents of the file [src/js/affectbutton-qualtrics.js](https://github.com/ES-TUDelft/affectbutton-qualtrics/blob/master/src/js/affectbutton-qualtrics.js) into the javascript editor, then save your changes
+   * Copy/Paste the contents of the file [src/js/affectbutton-qualtrics.js](https://github.com/ES-TUDelft/affectbutton-qualtrics/blob/master/src/js/affectbutton-qualtrics.js) into the javascript editor (i.e., replacing the js code that was there), then save your changes

   <div align="center">
    <img src="pics/qjseditor.png" width="500px" />
   </div>

- **vi.** Create 3 embedded data to store the AffectButton values
+ **vi.** Create 3 embedded data to store the AffectButton values:

    - Click on **Survey Flow**

-   - Click on **+Add a New Element Here** and select **Embedded Data**
+   - If you already have an *Embedded Data Block* click on it and go to the next step; otherwise, click on **+Add a New Element Here** and select **Embedded Data**, then move the new Embedded Data block to the beginning of the flow (i.e., before any other block).

   <div align="center">
    <img src="pics/qnewsurveyflow.png" width="500px" />
   </div>

-   * Move the new Embedded Data element to the beginning of the flow and create **3 Embedded Data** (i.e., Pleasure, Dominance and Arousal)
+   *  Create **3 Embedded Data** (i.e., Pleasure, Dominance and Arousal).

   <div align="center">
    <img src="pics/qnewembeddeddata.png" width="500px" />